aboggust/shared-interest-interface/README.md

 # Saliency Explorer
-A tool to explore the
+A tool to explore model behavior by comparing ground truth regions and model explanations.

 ## Getting Started